-This activity provides a visual prompt for a method of proof that the angles of a triangle add up to 180° suitable for learners in lower secondary school.
+This activity provides a visual prompt for a method of proof that the angles of a triangle add up to 180°.
+It is suitable for learners in lower secondary school.
 This proof only requires a little simple reasoning and the knowledge that alternate angles with respect to parallel lines are equal and the angles on a straight line add up to 180°.
-After learners have worked from it, then this diagram could provide a reminder of the proof and should be drawn in the learners' notebooks and shown on a poster on the classroom wall.
+After learners have worked from it, then this diagram could provide a reminder of the proof and should be drawn in the learners' notebooks.